Student loans

 ---|---|

 Course costs will depend on the individual subjects you choose in your course.
-These maximum student contributions were for full-time students for a full year.
-The maximum is indexed each year according to movements in the Consumer Price Index (CPI).
 Continuing students should check whether the unit is in a grandfathered discipline.
 Eligible students can defer payment of their student contribution with a HECS-HELP loan.
 More information on student contributions is available from Study Assist. |

 Under the Job-ready Graduates Package, students studying in a Commonwealth supported place before 1 January 2021 will have their student contribution amounts 'grandfathered'.
 For study areas where student contributions have increased, a grandfathered student will have the 'old' rates applied.
 Student contribution amounts for current and prior years are available from Study Assist.